UN-OCHA/common_design/README.md

   [js-standards]: https://www.drupal.org/docs/develop/standards/javascript

 ## Fonts

-This projects defines a few `css custom properties` for font families that use google fonts in `sass/cd/_cd-variables.scss`, in accordance with the brand visual identity as explained at https://brand.unocha.org/d/xEPytAUjC3sH/visual-identity#/basics/fonts-1
+This projects defines a few CSS Vars for font-families that use Google Fonts.
+The actual fonts must be loaded by enabling them individually (see below).
+You can read official guidance on [OCHA's visual identity website][brand-fonts].

+Here are the technical details relating to the theme itself:

-Roboto font is included by default as a sass partial in `sass/base/_fonts.scss` and imported in `styles.scss`.
+- **Roboto** is included by default as a sass partial in `sass/base/_fonts.scss` and imported in `styles.scss`.
 This means Roboto font is compiled as part of `styles.css`

-Additional fonts for advanced typography and multilingual are available as libraries (ex: `common_design/fonts-arabic`) defined in `common_design.libraries.yml` to include as needed.
+- Additional fonts for advanced typography and other languages which don't use Latin character sets are available as Drupal Libraries.
+The list is defined in `common_design.libraries.yml`.
 For performance reasons, we do not include these by default.
+If your website must support character sets that are not included in the base-theme, refer to the sub-theme's Libraries file `common_design_subtheme.libraries.yml` to see a commented-out example helping you create your own Drupal Library.

+### Enabling individual fonts

-The fonts can be enabled in the `common_design_subtheme` by adding the relevant libraries as a dependency to the global styles in the `common_design_subtheme.info.yml`:
+The fonts can be enabled one of two ways.

+First, in the `common_design_subtheme` by adding the relevant base-theme libraries as a dependency to the global styles in the `common_design_subtheme.libraries.yml`:

 ```yaml
 global-styling: